Driverless buses in Stockholm, Sweden

 A sneak peek at intelligent transport

-Maybe you can't make it to Stockholm, but here’s a sneek peak on connected traffic in the city of Gothenburg, where Connected Urban Transport is already used live.
-What you see here is a recording, book a meeting and demo to see the live version!
+Maybe you can't make it to Stockholm, but here’s a sneek peak on connected traffic in the city of Gothenburg.
+What you see here is a recording.

 An open API for open traffic

-As connected and self-driving vehicles start to transform transportation, Connected Urban Transport makes it easier to keep pace with tech advancement, and to become an example of smart city success.
+As connected and self-driving vehicles start to transform transportation, Ericsson's platform makes it easier to keep pace with tech advancement, and to become a successfule example of the future of public transportation.

 Ericsson offers installation and operation of smart traffic solutions, minimizing installation time, operational costs and staffing headaches.
 With our support, you can put your city in the express lane to intelligent transport.